mproos/mproos.github.io/research.md

 ###  In the meanwhile

-While I'm looking for funding to realize these new ambitions, I'm invloved in the following "projects":
+While I'm looking for funding to realize these new ambitions, I'm invloved in the following projects:

 #### Semantic ratings for Estonian words